 Activities & Tourist Attractions

 There are dozens of beautiful beaches to explore in Barbados, from surf beaches along the eastern coast, to calm and quiet coves tucked away on the south shore.
-On land, Hunte’s Garden is a tropical garden with plenty of indigenous plants and animals.
+On land, Hunte’s Garden is a tropical escape with plenty of indigenous plants and animals.
 The famed Soup Bowl is a surfing mecca with some of the Caribbean’s most powerful waves.
 The island is home to unique caves, including Harrison’s, with deep emerald pools, spectacular waterfalls and unusual rock formations.